Jan Smuts: Legacy

-One of his greatest international accomplishments was the establishment of the League of Nations, the exact design and implementation of which relied upon Smuts.
+One of his greatest international accomplishments was aiding in the establishment of the League of Nations, the exact design and implementation of which relied upon Smuts.
 He later urged the formation of a new international organisation for peace – the United Nations.
 Smuts wrote the first draft of the preamble to the United Nations Charter, and was the only person to sign the charters of both the League of Nations and the UN.
+He played a key role in the development of trusteeship and the League of Nations mandate system.
 He sought to redefine the relationship between the United Kingdom and her colonies, helping to establish the British Commonwealth, as it was known at the time.
-This proved to be a two-way street; in 1946 the General Assembly requested the Smuts government to take measures to bring the treatment of Indians in South Africa into line with the provisions of the United Nations Charter.
+This proved to be a two-way street; in 1946 the General Assembly requested the Smuts government to take measures to bring the treatment of South African Indians into line with the provisions of the United Nations Charter.

 In 1932, the kibbutz Ramat Yohanan in Israel was named after him.
 Smuts was a vocal proponent of the creation of a Jewish state, and spoke out against the rising antisemitism of the 1930s.
-A street in the Jerusalem suburb of German Colony and a boulevard in Tel Aviv are named in his honour.
+A street in the German Colony neighbourhood of Jerusalem and a boulevard in Tel Aviv are named in his honour.

+In 1917, part of the M27 route in Johannesburg was renamed from Pretoria Road to Jan Smuts Avenue.

 The international airport serving Johannesburg was known as Jan Smuts Airport from its construction in 1952 until 1994.
-In 1994, it was renamed to Johannesburg International Airport to remove any political connotations.
-In 2006, it was renamed again to its current name, OR Tambo International Airport, for the ANC politician Oliver Tambo.
+In 1994, it was renamed to Johannesburg International Airport following the fall of apartheid.
+In 2006, it was renamed again to its current name, OR Tambo International Airport, after the ANC politician Oliver Tambo.

 In 2004, Smuts was named by voters in a poll held by the South African Broadcasting Corporation (SABC) as one of the top ten Greatest South Africans of all time.
 The final positions of the top ten were to be decided by a second round of voting but the programme was taken off the air owing to political controversy and Nelson Mandela was given the number one spot based on the first round of voting.
 In the first round, Field Marshal Smuts came ninth.

 Mount Smuts, a peak in the Canadian Rockies, is named after him.

 In August 2019, the South African Army Regiment Westelike Provinsie was renamed after Smuts as the General Jan Smuts Regiment.

-The Smuts House Museum at Smuts' home in Irene is dedicated to promoting his legacy.
+The Smuts House Museum at Smuts's home in Irene is dedicated to promoting his legacy.